Photographing people is often one of the first actions after getting your new camera.

-Try to make it natural by having a chat with them, throw in some dad jokes, and make them laugh.
+Try to make it natural by having a chat with them, throwing in some dad jokes, and making them laugh.

 The same thing applies if you want them to look serious, have a friendly conversation, and try to set the mood.

 Why are simple backgrounds so prevalent in “how to photograph people” articles?

 Well, simple backgrounds help the viewers to focus on your main subject.

 Environments that are too flashy or do not contrast your main subject may make viewers confused about where to look at.

 Consider the brightness, contrast, and color.
 Choosing backgrounds with subtle patterns is a solid choice!
 Not too dull, but not too flashy either.

 7. Make the Most with What You Have